sky-shift/skyshift/docs/source/quickstart/quickstart.rst

 - Creating and running SkyFlow jobs.
 - Using SkyFlow CLI commands.

 Note that this tutorial assumes that SkyFlow is already installed and running.
-If not, please refer to the :ref:`installation guide <installation>`.
+If not, please refer to the :ref:`installation guide <installation>` and to the :ref:`setup guide <setup>` .

 Prerequisites